Party Candidate Selection

 New parties are where I think candidate selection for a legislature becomes tricky.

-You want to prevent a party leader from totally dominating their party.
-The issue is that a popular party leader can always start a new party when they don’t feel like their current legislators are loyal enough.
-Then, they can appoint loyal elites, and will likely have a loyal base that follows them to their new party as party members.
+You want to prevent a party leader from totally dominating their party with some sort of restrictions on candidate selection.
+The issue is that a popular party leader can always start a new party if they feel like the restrictions are making their party’s candidates too disloyal.
+Then, they can appoint loyal elites, and will likely have a loyal base that follows them to their new party as party members - thereby essentially bypassing restrictions.
 This is especially a problem if a leader has been around for a long time so they can determine which elites are loyal to them and which are not.

 This system isn’t totally theoretically sound.
 Instead of running as a new party, a popular party leader can create a number of different separate parties, appointing loyal servants as heads of the other ones.
 The simplest way of doing this would be to have regional parties, and then either run these parties in different places (if using geographic districts) or just encourage voters in different regions to pick their respective regional parties and then rank the other regional parties after.